House of Orléans: July Monarchy

-In 1830, following the French July Revolution, the House of Orléans became the ruling house when the monarch of the elder restored Bourbon line, Charles X, was replaced by the 6th duke, Louis-Philippe III d'Orléans, son of Philippe-Egalité.
+In 1830, following the success of the French July Revolution, the House of Orléans became the ruling house when the monarch of the elder restored Bourbon line, Charles X, was replaced by the 6th duke, Louis-Philippe III d'Orléans, son of Philippe-Egalité.
 Louis Philippe ruled as a constitutional monarch, and as such was called King of the French, rather than "of France".
 His reign lasted until the Revolution of 1848, when he abdicated and fled to England.

 Even after his ouster, an Orléanist faction remained active, supporting a return of the House of Orléans to power.
 Legitimist monarchists however continued to uphold the rights of the elder line of Bourbons, who came close to regaining the throne after the fall of the Second Empire.
 In the early 1870s, a majority of deputies in the National Assembly were monarchists, as was the nation's president, MacMahon.
 Thus, it was widely expected that the old dynasty would be invited to re-mount the throne, in the person of either the Bourbon or the Orléans claimant.